Clouds

 Anvil cloud over the Indian Ocean, seen from Boydu, Tanzania.
 (Photo copyright © by Kaj Halberg)

-Clouds around Schwarzmönch (2649 m) and Jungfrau (4158 m, left), Lauterbrunnen Valley, Berner Oberland, Switzerland.
+Clouds around Schwarzmönch (2649 m), standing out in front of Jungfrau (4158 m), Lauterbrunnen Valley, Berner Oberland, Switzerland.
 (Photo copyright © by Kaj Halberg)

 Morning clouds over the city of Esbjerg, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)